lewisakura/blog/content/posts/barriers-to-communication.md

 to keep swapping between speakers.

 # Auditory
 People will not be able to hear you if they are deaf.
-A sign language interpreter will help them understand your communication.
+A sign language interpreter will help them understand your communication, however, just like before, it's preferable to learn sign language yourself and interpret live so that your audience doesn't need to swap between speakers.

 # Incoherence
 Mumbling, stuttering, and slurring your speech can make it completely incoherent and your audience will not be able to understand you.
 Make sure to rehearse your speech and stay confident, and make sure to be clear so your audience can hear you.
+An alternative is to have a teleprompter or a similar method of reading your script so that you can avoid misspeaking.

 # Disengagement
 If your audience is not engaged with the communication, they will not absorb information or bother listening.
-Make your speech interesting by adding things the audience can relate to.
+Make your speech interesting by adding things the audience can relate to whilst keeping it appropriate.

 # Distractions
 If you are attempting to establish communication in a distracting environment, your audience may be more interested in other